gekomad/automatic-type-class-derivation/README.md

-Automatic type class derivation in Scala 2 e Scala 3
+Automatic type class derivation in Scala 2 and Scala 3
 ======